shivannis/xandr-docs-public/xandr-docs/articles/curate/manage-your-username-and-password.md

 the password was reset, or if you have forgotten your password, follow the steps below:

-Creating a New Password
+## Creating a new password

-To change your password either after it expires, or if you have <a href="manage-your-username-and-password.html#ID-0000051b__p-4e7375cb-14e0-4e54-8778-bafd038291ba" class="xref">forgotten your password</a>:
+To change your password either after it expires, or if you have [forgotten your password](#requesting-a-forgotten-password):

-1. In the Reset Password dialog, type a new password.
+1. In the **Reset Password** dialog, type a new password.
 Passwords must contain:
     - 10 or more characters
     - 65 or fewer characters